 - reducing anti-social behaviour or incidence of crime in an area.

-Properties within a scheme or complex are reserved for people over the age of 60 or those with support needs.
+Properties within a neighbourhood or sheltered housing schemes are reserved for people over the age of 60 or those with support needs.
 Each property has communication equipment installed within it which connects the occupant to the council's 24-hour Control Centre.
-They usually have a range of communal facilities and a weekly service charge for the support on offer is always made.
+Neighbourhood schemes have no communal facilities.
+Traditional sheltered schemes will have communal facilities available.
+All sheltered housing properties are charged a communal facilities charge irrespective of whether the services of the Scheme Manager and use of other communal facilities are utilised.

 Properties not in schemes and complexes may be situated amongst homes that are not reserved for elderly people or people with support needs.
-Normally there are no communal facilities and, although a service charge will be made for the support on offer to the tenant, some of the properties may be on the decommissioning list.
+Some of the properties may be considered for decommissioning in the future.
 Decommissioned properties will be labelled in the advert and will only be offered to bidders who meet the set criteria until every property in that particular block has been decommissioned.

 Households with specific property needs